Freedom of religion in Thailand

+According to the 2018 census, Buddhism is the largest religion in Thailand, practiced by over 94% of the population; Islam makes up 5% of the population.
+The Thai government officially recognizes five religions: Buddhism, Islam, Hinduism, Sikhism, and Christianity.

+Due to violence in the south of the country, in 2023, the country was scored 3 out of 4 for religious freedom.

+This article is informed by the US State Dept 2007 report.
+Later reports are available.

 In Thailand, the freedom of religion is protected through statutory means.
 The law provides for freedom of religion, and the government generally has respected this right in practice; however, it does not register new religious groups that have not been accepted into one of the existing religious governing bodies on doctrinal or other grounds.
 In practice, unregistered religious organizations have operated freely, and the government's practice of not recognizing any new religious groups has not restricted the activities of unregistered religious groups.
 The government officially limits the number of foreign missionaries that may work in the country, although unregistered missionaries have been present in large numbers and have been allowed to live and work freely.
 There have been no reports of societal abuses or discrimination based on religious belief or practice; however, in the far southern border provinces, continued separatist violence has resulted in increasingly tense relations between the Buddhist and Muslim communities.